 When Michael VIII Palaiologos reclaimed Constantinople, which had been occupied by the Crusaders for 57 years, the city had become a ruin.
 The Palaiologos dynasty embarked on a desperate task of rebuilding the city.

 They began the most urgent works by renovating the Palace of Blachernae and repairing the city walls.
-Then it was time to make renovations for the Byzantine churches of Constantinople.
+Then it was time to make renovations for the Byzantine churches in Constantinople.

 The most striking feature of this church is that it is the only active church that was built during the Byzantine period and did not turn into a mosque.
 Sultan Mehmed II, who built the Fatih Mosque after the conquest, issued a decree upon the request of Atik Sinan, the Greek architect of the mosque, and ensured the existence of the church.